E-Scores for (In)Correctness Assessment of Generative Model Outputs: PROBLEM FORMULATION

 \section{PROBLEM FORMULATION}

-We are interested in providing statistical guarantees pertaining to the (in)correctness of generative model outputs.
-We begin by defining (i) the generative model outputs we consider, (ii) their (in)correctness, (iii) the post-hoc statistical guarantees we aim to achieve, and (iv) examples of their practical post-hoc use.
+We are interested in providing guarantees pertaining to the (in)correctness of generative model outputs.
+We describe: (i) the generative model outputs we consider, (ii) their (in)correctness, (iii) the desired post-hoc guarantees, and (iv) practical examples of post-hoc use.
 While we use LLMs to provide concrete examples, our setup could be instantiated with any generative model.